mbroad1/Module-19-Neural-Network-Charity-Analysis/README.md

 #### Optimized Model Attempt #2:
 ![Model_#2](https://github.com/mbroad1/Module-19-Neural-Network-Charity-Analysis/blob/main/optimized_model_%232.png)
-- For my second optimized model, I used the same layout as my initial model (2 hidden layers with 80 neurons in the first and 50 neurons in the second with relu as their activation functions and sigmoid as the activation function for the output layer) and added an additional third hidden layer with 30 neurons.
+- For my second attempt at optimizing the model, I used the same layout as my initial model (2 hidden layers with 80 neurons in the first and 50 neurons in the second with relu as their activation functions and sigmoid as the activation function for the output layer) and added an additional third hidden layer with 30 neurons.
 - Additionally, I trained the model over 20 epochs.
 ![Model_#2_Accuracy](https://github.com/mbroad1/Module-19-Neural-Network-Charity-Analysis/blob/main/optimized_model_%232_results.png)
 - The accuracy of this model was **72.49%** which was very similar to the accuracy of the intial model.